NikKowPHP/social-brain/chapters/chapter-6.md

 ---

-We have now established a secure, trusted connection.
-The other person's defenses are lowered, and their brain is neurochemically primed for collaboration.

-Now, and only now, are we ready to transmit our own ideas.
-But even with a perfect connection, we can cause the system to crash if we send the data in the wrong way.

-Our next step is to investigate the mortal enemy of clear communication: cognitive load.
+You now have the tools to build a deep and resilient sense of trust.
+But what happens when you're too afraid to even start the conversation?
+Our next step is a practical interlude: a simple protocol for making the first move.